Could You Have Fibroids and Not Know It?

 First, because fibroids are associated with excess oestrogen check yourself for symptoms of oestrogen dominance and rebalance your hormones with progesterone.

-Next, exercise may help prevent fibroids as in one study, women who exercised seven or more hours a week had significantly fewer fibroids than women who exercised less than two hours a week.
+Next, exercise may help prevent fibroids as in one study women who exercised seven or more hours a week had significantly fewer fibroids than women who exercised less than two hours a week.

-Obesity also is a risk factor for fibroids, and once again oestrogen dominance can be related to this in women.
+Being overweight also is a risk factor for fibroids, and once again oestrogen dominance can be related to this in women.
 So exercising regularly can help you maintain a healthy weight and reduce your fibroid risk.

 Finally if you are not getting enough iron through diet alone you may develop anaemia, where the body has fewer red blood cells than normal.
 Symptoms include fatigue, chest pain, and shortness of breath.